 Location: The market sprawls across Parliament Street and St Sampson’s Square, immersing visitors in a festive ambience set against the backdrop of York’s ancient architecture.

-Dates: 16th November – 22nd December 2024.
+Dates: 16th November to 22nd December 2023.

 Highlights: The market is a part of the broader York Christmas Festival, enveloping the city in a festive cheer with beautifully decorated restaurants, shops, and attractions.